John Popper on Working with Trey Anastasio to Create “Divided Sky for Christmas”

 Trey Anastasio and John Popper at Fare Thee Well

-John Popper's memoir, Suck and Blow: And Other Stories I'm Not Supposed to Tell, written with Relix editor Dean Budnick, came out earlier this year.
-In the book he shares his musical relationship with Phish and how he came to use the band's song "Divided Sky" to create a contemporary Christmas classic (or at least copyright the word Christmas).
-Here he shares that story fro.m the book, which you can still gift in time for Christmas.
+John Popper’s memoir, Suck and Blow: And Other Stories I’m Not Supposed to Tell, written with Relix editor Dean Budnick, came out last year.
+In the book he shares his musical relationship with Phish and how he came to use the band’s song “Divided Sky” to create a contemporary Christmas classic (or at least copyright the word Christmas).
+Here he shares that story from the book…

 In the chapter titled “Divided Sky for Christmas” Popper sets describes his first meeting with Phish when they shared a bill at the Ukranian National Home in New York on December 15, 1989.
 He remembers, “From the start there was always something else going on beyond the music as well, another level of communication and connection with the audience.
 That night they decided to prank their former lighting guy, Tim, who would occasionally play harmonica with them, by pretending that I was their new lighting guy, Chris.
 The band was going to give Tim the tape and say that I was Chris.
 So before I came on, Trey told the crowd to call out ‘All right, Chris!’
 Then after I was done I said, ‘I’d better get back to those lights.’

 Popper goes on to detail some of his other encounters with the group including a show on February 6, 1993 at New York City’s Roseland Ballroom when Popper , who was then in a wheelchair, was to sit in with the group.
 He writes, “They had me on stage, and I insisted on being covered with a tarp the entire show so people wouldn’t know what I was.
 Then they unveiled me toward the end and I sat in with them.
 But just to make the gag work, I sat there the entire show covered in a tarp.”